 Additionally, more flexibility is also offered with monthly subscriptions.
 The minimum term at Elmo is 60 days, so if you aren’t 100% convinced about driving electric – you don’t have to commit for the long haul.

-In the past few months, there have been drastic price reductions for certain manufacturer brands.
+In 2023, there have been drastic price reductions for certain electric car manufacturer brands.
 EV giant Tesla cut their Model 3 by £5,550 and Model Y by £7,000 in January.
-And then Elon Musk cut the Tesla prices for the second time again in early March by £2,770.
+After this, Elon Musk cut the Tesla prices for the second time in early March by £2,770.

 Moreover, Ford discounted its Mustang Mach-E after Tesla’s price cuts as tension in the industry arose.